Lightyear (film): Plot

-A Star Command exploration vessel changes course to investigate signs of life on the unknown world T'Kani Prime.
-Woken from hibernation, Space Ranger Buzz Lightyear and his commanding officer and best friend Alisha Hawthorne scout the landing site.
-Attacked by hostile insect and plant-like lifeforms, they attempt to take off, but Buzz inadvertently causes the ship to crash despite his best efforts.
-Blaming himself for stranding the crew, Buzz volunteers as the test pilot for the hyperspace fuel crystal they will need to develop to return home.
-One year later, the crew has constructed a new colony to conduct repairs.
+A Star Command exploration vessel filled with hypersleeping personnel changes course to investigate signs of life on the unknown world T'Kani Prime.
+Awakened from hibernation by the ship AI, Space Ranger Buzz Lightyear and his commanding officer and best friend Alisha Hawthorne explore the planet with a new recruit in tow.
+They are forced to retreat to their exploration vessel after discovering that the planet hosts hostile lifeforms.
+While attempting to leave, Buzz accidentally damages their vessel, causing them and their many shipmates to be marooned on T'Kani Prime.
+After surveying the damage, they find that the fuel for the ship was destroyed.
+Buzz volunteers to be the test pilot for the hyperspace fuel crystal they will need to develop to power the ship home.